iip-ecosphere/platform/platform/examples/examples.python/README.md

 Regarding Python code, we make the assumption that the module of the Python Service Environment `iip` and the generated modules `datatypes`, `interfaces`, `serializers` and `services` are visible to Python within the same folder (physically or virtually).

 As stated above, directly after obtaining this project, the application will not run and even show compile errors.
 This is due to the fact that generated parts and even the configuration meta model are missing.
 We will add them through the following steps (as explained in more details in the Platform Handbook).
-As usual with Maven projects, you may add the argument `-U` to update snapshots if parts are already in place:
+As usual with Maven projects, you may add the argument `-U` to update snapshots if parts are already in place (see also `build.sh`):

   * Ensure that the Maven platformDependencies are installed (see [install](https://github.com/iip-ecosphere/platform/tree/main/platform/tools/Install))
   * Obtain the actual platform configuration meta-model and the IIP-Ecosphere Python service environment, which is intentionally not included here: `mvn -f pom-model.xml generate-sources`.